 We know that in times of crisis there will be those who attempt to divide us for their own benefit and we know that that way disaster lies.

-We demand a strengthening of inclusive democracies through a network of Citizens’ Assemblies (from local to global), selected by sortition, that will hold governments and international organisations to account for delivery on the 10-year emergency plan.
+We demand a strengthening of inclusive democracies through a network of sortition-based, deliberative assemblies (from local to global) that will hold governments and international organisations to account for delivery on the 10-year emergency plan.

 As, collectively, we must consume less and tread more lightly on the Earth, we will learn from Indigenous peoples’ custodianship of the commons for future generations.